rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Operator logged in/out web-interface

-Provides information if maintenance personnel is currently working with the controller.
+Provides information about whether maintenance personnel is currently working with the controller.

 .. figtable::